jonbstanley/Tek405xEmulator/README.md

 https://github.com/jonbstanley/Tek405xEmulator

-Further additions by Twilight Logic (15 Oct 2021):
+<B>Updates by Twilight Logic</B>

+Update 01 Nov 2021:

+  - the display has been updated by Monty McGraw to enable refresh graphics

+  - implemented additional commands to read/write from web storage: PRINT, INPUT, WRITE, READ, BSAVE, BOLD

+  - implemented ROM Expander (4051E01)

+  - implemented ROM backpack right slot

+  Known issues:

+  - export to 4924 Emulator directory does not export all files.
+It will, however, export up to around 10 files at a time.

+Update 15 Oct 2021:

   - added feature to allow import/export of files between the JavaScript emulator and Monty's Arduino 4924 emulator

   - added feature to allow the entire storage to be archived/imported as a single "tape" file archive"

-Additions by Twilight Logic:
+  - implemented Dave R's fix for the random number generator

+  - updated Keyboard.js and re-mapped keyboard to use standard PC keys

+Previous:

   - added feature to drag and drop files on to the storage window

   - added local storage features to enable programs to be stored in the browser and accessed like an external tape drive

-Additions by Monty McGraw:
+<B>Additions by Monty McGraw:</B>

+01 Nov 2021 - display updated to enable refresh graphics

+Previous:

 Added new "UNIVERSAL" HTML emulator file that is compatible with all 4050 Control Characters
 ---------------------------------------------------------------------------------------